fastforwardlabs/blog/content/posts/2021-06-09-deep-metric-learning-for-signature-verification.md

-## Other Losses - Quadruplet Loss, Group Loss
+## Other Losses: Quadruplet Loss, Group Loss

 ![](/images/hugo/metricblog/quadruplet_train.png)
 ##### Figure 7: Quadruplet loss

 At this point, it is clear that a good loss function should attempt to learn similarity using information from each training sample.
 Contrastive loss learns from pairs of images (positive, negative).
 Triplet loss achieves even better performance by simultaneously learning from carefully selected image triplets (anchor, positive, negative) within a batch.
 But what if we could simultaneously learn from even more samples within a batch?
-It turns out that existing research has explored this.
+Existing research has explored this.

-In their work, Chen et 2017 [^2] [^3] introduce the **quadruplet loss**, where each training sample consists of 4 data points (anchor, positive, negative1, negative2) where negative2 is dissimilar to all other data points.
-They minimize the distance between anchor and positive while simultaneously maximizing distance between anchor and negative1 as well as negative1 and negative2.
+In their work, Chen et al. [^2] [^3] introduce **quadruplet loss**, where each training sample consists of 4 data points (anchor, positive, negative1, negative2), where negative2 is dissimilar to all other data points.
+They minimize the distance between anchor and positive, while simultaneously maximizing distance between anchor and negative1 *as well as* negative1 and negative2.

-Elezi et al [^5] take this even one step further and propose the **group loss** which aims to simultaneously learn from all samples within a minibatch as opposed to a pair, triplet or quadruplet.
+Elezi et al [^5] take this one step further and propose **group loss**, which aims to simultaneously learn from all samples within a minibatch (as opposed to a pair, triplet or quadruplet).
 To create the mini-batch, they sample from a fixed number of classes, with samples coming from a class forming a group.
 Thus, each mini-batch consists of several randomly chosen groups, and each group has a fixed number of samples.
-An iterative, fully-differentiable label propagation algorithm is then used to build feature embeddings which are similar for samples belonging to the same group, and dissimilar otherwise.
-The overall effect of this group loss formulation is to enforce embedding similarity across all samples of a group while promoting, at the same time, low-density regions amongst data points belonging to different groups.
+An iterative, fully-differentiable label propagation algorithm is then used to build feature embeddings, which are similar for samples belonging to the same group, and dissimilar otherwise.
+The overall effect of this group loss formulation is to enforce embedding similarity across all samples of a group, while simultaneously promoting low-density regions amongst data points belonging to different groups.

 One trend we can observe from these loss functions is that the more data points from multiple classes we use to update our gradients, the better our model is able to capture the global structure of the embedding space.
-In theory, quadruplet loss and group loss represent the state of the art in metric learning loss functions, but they introduce multiple parameters that can be challenging to implement and tune.
+In theory, quadruplet loss and group loss represent the state of the art in metric learning loss functions, but they do introduce multiple parameters that can be challenging to implement and tune.
 Even when this is done correctly, the expected increase in performance (~1 - 4%) may be hard to reproduce, especially due to the stochastic nature of DNN training.
-In practice (as we will see in the experiment section), triplet loss (with online learning) is efficient, high performing and hence the recommended approach.
+In practice (as we will see in the experiment section below), triplet loss (with online learning) is efficient and high-performing; hence, it is the recommended approach.

 ## Our Experimentation

 ### Dataset

 To evaluate a metric learning approach on our signature verification task, we experimented with contrastive and triplet loss.
-We first constructed an experimental setup consistent with the design from our [pre-trained baseline experiment](/2021/05/27/pre-trained-models-as-a-strong-baseline-for-automatic-signature-verification.html) .
-Using the CEDAR dataset, we withheld signatures for 11 of the 55 authors as a test set and used the other 44 as a training set.
+We first constructed an experimental setup consistent with the design from our [pretrained baseline experiment](/2021/05/27/pre-trained-models-as-a-strong-baseline-for-automatic-signature-verification.html).
+Using the CEDAR dataset, we withheld signatures for 11 of the 55 authors as a test set, and used the other 44 as a training set.

 ![](/images/hugo/metricblog/cedardataset.png)
 ##### Figure 8.
 The CEDAR dataset used for our signature verification experiments.

-Note that depending on the loss function, the strategy for constructing the eventual training dataset which the network learns from might differ.
+Note that depending on the loss function, the strategy for constructing the eventual training dataset from which the network learns might differ.
 In our contrastive loss experiments, we generated a total of 36,432 pairs.
-For our triplet loss experiments, given that we use the online triplet mining approach, we structure the dataset as a classification problem; each signer and each forgery is treated as a class, making for a total of 88 classes with 24 samples (2112 total)  each in the training set.
-Amongst other limitations, the CEDAR dataset is small; as we see later on, this makes it challenging to train a performant neural network from scratch.
+For our triplet loss experiments - given that we used the online triplet mining approach - we structured the dataset as a classification problem; each signer and each forgery was treated as a class, making for a total of 88 classes with 24 samples (2112 total), each in the training set.
+Amongst other limitations, the CEDAR dataset is small; as we'll see later on, this makes it challenging to train a performant neural network from scratch.

-To evaluate each model, we construct a set of pairs of positives and negatives (see Figure 9 and 10 for examples of skilled and unskilled forgeries in our test set) and report maximum accuracy and equal error rate.
+To evaluate each model, we constructed a set of pairs of positives and negatives (see Figures 9 and 10 for examples of skilled and unskilled forgeries in our test set) and report maximum accuracy and equal error rate.
 Except where mentioned, the performance scores we report are based on a test set of positives and skilled forgeries (hard negatives).
-Additional discussion on evaluation metrics is provided in our [previous post](/2021/05/27/pre-trained-models-as-a-strong-baseline-for-automatic-signature-verification.html).
+(Additional discussion on evaluation metrics is provided in a [previous post](/2021/05/27/pre-trained-models-as-a-strong-baseline-for-automatic-signature-verification.html) in this series.)

 ![](/images/hugo/metricblog/hardnegatives.jpg)
 ##### Figure 9.
 Examples of skilled forgeries where the forger has access to the genuine signature and attempts to replicate it.
 We refer to such pairs as hard negatives.
 All performance scores reported are based on a test set containing this type of negatives.